A Deep Learning Approach for Dynamic Balance Sheet Stress Testing

 \section{Conclusions and Future Work}

-In this study we propose a new approach to be utilized in regulatory stress testing exercises called Deep Stress that utilizes the properties of deep learning.
-The main novel contribution of this empirical research to the literature of forecasting economic and financial crisis events is that we explore this new statistical technique to tackle the problem of dynamic balance stress testing.
-Deep learning is utilized to provide a holistic modelling approach for a bank’s key financial items.
-We perform thorough testing and validation of the proposed technique.
-Experimental results provide strong evidence to further be explored in the future by regulators and financial institutions in order to produce a new generation of stress testing.
-Deep stress is compared with two broadly accepted stress testing frameworks: constant balance sheet and satellite dynamic modelling.
+In this work, we proposed a novel modeling paradigm for regulatory stress testing exercises, namely \textit{DeepStress}.
+Our main innovation relative to the forecasting economic and financial crisis events literature is that we explore new deep learning-based statistical techniques to tackle the problem of dynamic balance stress testing.
+DNNs (and BNNs) were utilized to provide a holistic modeling approach for a bank’s key financial items and dominant macro variables.
+We performed thorough testing and validation of the proposed approach and compared its performance against two broadly accepted and employed stress testing frameworks: constant balance sheet and satellite dynamic modeling.
+Our experimental results provide strong empirical evidence for its efficacy.
+Our approach consistently outperformed the benchmark methods, exhibiting consistent improvement in the forecasting accuracy with respect to the Capital Adequacy Ratio.

-Summarizing our experimental results, we have found that Deep Neural Networks consistently outperform the benchmark approaches, Our analysis provided strong evidence of increased forecasting accuracy with respect to the CAR ratio and performance consistency, which implies a much stronger generalization capacity compared to alternative benchmark frameworks.
-Validation measures RMSE, MAE and MAPE significantly decrease in the test sample using DeepStress providing better simulation of the CAR ratio.
-Hence, these findings render our approach much more attractive to researchers and practitioners working in real-world financial institutions.
 The main driver for this higher forecasting accuracy is the potential to model the balance sheet intercorrelation of P\&L items providing better simulation of the banks one-year-ahead activities.
-Summarizing, Deep Stress offers a better dynamic balance sheet simulator which is a major component in any stress testing framework by better capturing that small macro and financial changes that can be amplified exponentially under a crisis event.
-The holistic and dynamic nature of our framework leads to significant decrease in the forecasting error by modelling better the feedback loops and the interdependence of various items of a financial institution balance sheet with the macro economy.
+DeepStress offers a better dynamic balance sheet simulator, which is a major component in any stress testing framework.
+Such simulation capacity will allow better capturing that small macro and financial changes that can be amplified exponentially under a crisis event.